usaid-cs/yesterday-i-learned/random.md

 - There is a word for [soaking rice in a thing that has taste](https://google.com/?q=rice+pilaf): _pilaf_.
 - [YUI](https://github.com/yui/yui3/wiki/Graded-Browser-Support) started the whole browser grading thing.
 - > [Don't be the only person using Tor on a monitored network at a given time](https://youtube.com/watch?v=eQ2OZKitRwc)
 - TDD prohibits writing more code than the [bare minimum](http://www.fatvat.co.uk/2015/10/mindless-tdd.html?m=1) required for the failing unit tests to pass.
+With that said, it doesn't mean you need to stop working when all the tests pass; you can continue cleaning up.
 - [Original Nylon stockings did not run.](https://www.reddit.com/r/askscience/comments/3q6vjf/if_nylon_stockings_rip_all_the_time_why_dont_we/) Planned obsolescence made newer generations progressively worse.
 - [All clementines are mandarins](http://blog.fooducate.com/2013/12/04/whats-the-difference-between-tangerines-clementines-and-mandarins/).
 Always buy clementines because they are seedless, and easy to peel.
 - A "crop" is also where birds store their eaten food after having swallowed it, but before digesting it.